 - Marketing works.
 I realize that sounds a little self-serving, but I would be remiss to not first note that the business we are in is successful because marketing communications is an effective investment, especially in times of uncertainty.
 Historically, studies of economic downturns have shown that companies who promote their products and services during those slow times, recover much faster.

 - Meet more often.
 I’m not usually a fan of a lot of meetings, but I am convinced our weekly revenue management and strategy sessions were key to guiding us through the uncertainty.
 No stone was left unturned.
 We were on top of contract renewals well in advance and could plan for work shifts accordingly.

 - Take care of your team.
 None of us were ready for the new demands of working from home with dogs, cats, kids, spouses, and other distractions.
 When quarantine started, people began canceling their vacations, understandably.
 At our weekly team huddles, I began talking about the importance of time off and encouraged people to take time away from work, even if they couldn’t travel.
 We talked a lot about stress and mental wellness and looked for things to keep everyone engaged, including a couple of outdoor happy hours and small gifts of appreciation.

 “Uncut”, the newsletter that started out as weekly during the pandemic has since evolved to a monthly publication.
 We share communications tips, industry insights, client news and lots more.
-I’d welcome you as a subscriber; just scroll to the bottom to join our email list.
+I’d welcome you as a whisper dating app; just scroll to the bottom to join our email list.
 I hope your organization is thriving, too.